nezda/yawni/README.md

   - fixed Verb example sentences and generic frames (and made them directly accessible)
   - fixed iteration bugs and memory leaks
   - fixed various thread safety bugs
-- Updated to leverage Java 1.6
+- Updated to leverage Java 1.6 and beyond
   - generics
   - use of `Enum`, `EnumSet`, and `EnumMap` where apropos
   - uses maximally configurable slf4j logging system